jakehanson/Random-Walk-Simulation/README.md

 Once you have the source code in your local directory you can modify the simulation parameters by opening main.cpp in a text editor and changing the variables and flags at the top.

-The code in this directory has two main ways to be run, which can be accessed via the 'start_in_center' flag.
+The code is designed to model ants in a nest as particles in a disk.
+This being said, there are certain flags that violate the laws of physics in order to test different assumptions about ant behavior.
+The following descriptions provide information about the differences

+#### Conservation of Momentum vs Fixed Velocity
+For most molecular dynamics, you will want collisions to conserve momentum.
+However, for simulating ants a more realistic assumption is that each ant maintains a fixed velocity.
+The split between these two options is controlled with the 'fixed_velo' flag.
+If false, the simulation will obey conservation of momentum, if true, particles reflect specularly but keep their same velocity at all times.

 #### Starting Ant in Aperture Center
-In this directory, we are usually interested in how long an ant spends inside a nest of a given geometry.
+For ant simulations, we are usually interested in how long an ant spends inside a nest of a given geometry.
 Therefore there is a flag called 'start_in_center' to start an ant in the center of an aperture and a flag called 'exit_flag' to end the simulation when this ant leaves, thereby timing a single ants visit.
-Turning these flags off means that you will initialize a full nest of ants and the sim only ends when the last ant leaves.
+For molecular dynamics, these should both be set to false to prevent biasing results.

 #### Other parameters